secretgraph/secretgraph/README.md

 # TODO

 -   initialize in addFoo cluster with authinfo instead of mainCtx keys
--   remove move functionality of create or fix it, why: it can connect clusters/and potentially corrupt logic
 -   replace json-editor by ActionDialog equivalent
 -   sanitize hashAlgorithms
 -   deleted contents only visible with delete permission, needs Constant instead of boolean (ShowDeleted)